 - It features a unique sliding bench for easy positioning.

-- Detailed and extensive instruction available on the main website www.tytax.com
+- Detailed and extensive instruction is available on the main website www.tytax.com.

-- It comes 30% assembled and designed to be quickly put together.
+- It comes 30% assembled and is designed to be quickly put together.

 - Many options available

 - Nothing for the soleus.
 Soleus makes up the volume in the lower portion of your calf.
 But no other home gyms have a soleus exercise either.

 - No standing calf raise block.
 You need to go through a full motion with any exercise to get total growth.